webrecorder/browsertrix/Deployment.md

 For local deployments, using Docker Swarm is recommended.
 Docker Swarm can be used in a single-machine mode as well as with multi-machine setups.
 Docker Swarm is part of Docker, so if you have Docker installed, you can use this method.

-1. Run the `init-configs.sh` which will copy the sample configs to `configs/config.env` and `configs/config.yaml`.
+1. Run the `init-configs.sh` which will copy the sample config `configs/config.sample.env` to `configs/config.env` if it doesn't already exist.

-2. You can edit `configs/config.env` and `configs/config.yaml` to set default passwords for superadmin, minio and mongodb.
+2. You can edit `configs/config.env` to set all settings for Browsertrix Cloud including, default passwords for superadmin, minio and mongodb.

+2.5.
+Optionally: Run `build-swarm.sh` to build images locally, such as if you've made any changes, otherwise can skip.

 3. Run `run-swarm.sh` to initialize the cluster.